mvboven/cmv-vaccination/README.md

 convergence, Rhat=1).
 ```

 Pair plots of the main parameters uncover strong correlations between some parameters, and substantial differences in precision of estimates.
-For instance, the reduction in susceptibiliy to re-infection as compared to primary infection ($z$) cannot be estimated with any meaningful precision, while there is a strong correlation between the fraction of of the population that is stil susceptible at 6 months ($S_0$), and the probability of vertical transmission ($\nu$):
+For instance, the reduction in susceptibiliy to re-infection as compared to primary infection (z) cannot be estimated with any meaningful precision, while there is a strong correlation between the fraction of of the population that is stil susceptible at 6 months (S0), and the probability of vertical transmission (nu):

 ![](figures/pairs_default-1.png)<!-- -->